eurofurence/archive/README.md

 # Eurofurence Archive

-This project contains the Eurofurence Archive page providing Conbooks, Websites and Daily Eurofurence issues of past conventions.
+This project contains the Eurofurence Archive page providing Conbooks, Websites, Daily Eurofurence issues and other resources of past conventions.

 ![Screenshot](screenshot.jpg)